-The second step is to prioritize paying off your debts, including your credit card debts, student loans, personal loan debt, and car loan.
-Dave Ramsey’s baby steps use the debt snowball method, which means that you start from the smallest debt and work your way towards the largest one.
+The second step is to prioritize paying off your debts, including your credit card debts, student loans, personal loan debt, and car loans.
+Dave Ramsey’s baby steps use the debt snowball method, which means that you start from the smallest debt and work your way toward the largest one.
 But how do you do this?

 Paying off your debts in baby step 2 does not include paying off your mortgage.
 It includes student loan debt and consumer debt like credit card debt.